philverghese/digital-instruments/README.md

 3. Copy `digital-instruments.lua` from this page to `X-Plane 11\Resources\plugins\FlyWithLua\Scripts`

 # Using
 A little window showing information from Nav1 and Nav2 will appear.
-If you close it by mistake, you can re-open it with the menus.
-Plugins > FlyWithLua > Reload all Lua script files
+If you close it by mistake, you can re-open it with the menus: Plugins > FlyWithLua Macros > Toggle digital instruments window.

+You can bind a key or button to the X-Plane command `FlyWithLua/digital-instruments/toggle_window` to toggle the window.